Rodent Control

 Signs You Need Rodent Control

 Rodent control becomes necessary the moment you spot any of these five warning signs in your home or commercial building.
-Ignoring them lets a small problem breed into a full scale infestation.
+Ignoring them lets a small rodent problem breed into full scale rodent infestations that threaten your health and property.
+Taking action early can improve your chances of controlling the problem quickly.

 Droppings Along Baseboards and Cabinets: Fresh rodent droppings are dark, moist, and roughly the size of a grain of rice for mice or a raisin for rats.
-You’ll find them concentrated near food sources, inside pantries, under sinks, and along wall edges where rodents scurry after dark.
-A single mouse can produce 50 to 75 droppings per day.
+You’ll find them concentrated near food sources, inside pantries, in the kitchen, under sinks, and along wall edges where rodents scurry after dark.
+A single mouse can produce 50 to 75 droppings per day, and each one can transmit disease.

 Gnaw Marks on Wiring and Wood: Rats and mice gnaw constantly to keep their teeth filed down.
-Look for chew marks on electrical wiring, PVC pipes, door frames, and food packaging.
+Look for chew marks on electrical wires and wiring, PVC pipes, wooden beams, door frames, furniture, and food packaging.
 Gnawed wiring creates a genuine fire hazard and often triggers building code violations during inspections.
+This type of rodent damage can cause serious damage to your home and result in expensive repairs to damaged materials.

 Scratching Sounds at Night: Rodents are nocturnal.
-If you hear scratching, scurrying, or squeaking inside your walls, ceiling, or attic between dusk and dawn, you’ve got active rodent traffic.
+If you hear scratching, scurrying, or squeaking inside your walls, ceilings, attics, basements, or crawl spaces between dusk and dawn, you’ve got active rodent traffic.
 Those sounds indicate established runways.

-Rub Marks and Grease Trails: Rodents follow the same paths repeatedly.
+Rub Marks and Grease Trails: Rodents follow the same paths repeatedly, leaving behind their scent.
 Their oily fur leaves dark rub marks along baseboards, pipes, and rafters.
-These grease trails map their travel routes and help our technicians pinpoint harborage areas.
+These grease trails map their travel routes and help our expert technicians pinpoint harborage areas.

-Nesting Material in Hidden Spaces: Shredded paper, fabric, dried plant matter, and insulation stuffed into wall voids, attic corners, or behind appliances signal active nesting.
-Where there’s a nest, there’s a breeding colony.
+Nesting Material in Hidden Spaces: Shredded paper, fabric, plastic, dried plant matter, and insulation stuffed into wall voids, attic corners, or behind appliances signal active nesting.
+Rodents may also gather materials from your yard, trees, and other outdoor areas.
+Where there’s a nest, there’s a breeding colony that attracts insects and other pests.
 A single pair of mice can reproduce into a population of 60 or more within three months.

 Our Rodent Control Process

-Step 1: Comprehensive Inspection — A certified pest control technician inspects your entire property, inside and out.
-We check the attic, basement, crawl space, foundation perimeter, sewer access points, and roof line.
-We document droppings, gnaw marks, rub marks, urine stains, and entry points in a detailed inspection report.
+Step 1: Comprehensive Inspection — A certified pest control technician performs a free inspection of your entire property, inside and out.
+We check the attic, basement, crawl spaces, foundation perimeter, sewer access points, and roof line.
+We assess your environment and document droppings, gnaw marks, rub marks, urine stains, and entry points in a detailed inspection report.

 Step 2: Species Identification — Different rodents require different strategies.
 We identify whether you’re dealing with roof rats, Norway rats, house mice, voles, or another species.
 This determines trap type, bait selection, and placement strategy.

 Step 3: Treatment and Trapping — We deploy a combination of snap traps, bait stations loaded with professional grade rodenticide, and monitoring stations at strategic locations.
-For sensitive environments like kitchens or childcare facilities, we use tamper resistant bait boxes and non toxic mechanical traps.
+For sensitive environments like kitchens, childcare facilities, or homes with a pet, we use tamper resistant bait boxes, plastic containers, and non toxic mechanical traps that are safe for your family.

 Step 4: Exclusion and Sealing — Our team seals every identified entry point using steel wool, wire mesh, sheet metal, and exterior grade caulk.
-We install exclusion devices and one way doors where wildlife relocation applies.
+We recommend installing exclusion devices and one way doors where wildlife relocation applies.
 This step is what stops the cycle.

 Step 5: Follow Up Monitoring — We return to check traps, replace bait, remove carcasses, and verify that sealed entry points remain intact.
-Ongoing monitoring stations give us early detection if new rodent activity appears anywhere on your property.
+Our focus on follow-up visits ensures ongoing monitoring stations give us early detection if new rodent activity appears anywhere on your property.

 Brands We Use